Ban Rak Thai, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Ensure that you choose the right type.
-The vast majority of adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, B, C and O. Be careful to get the necessary kind.
+Most adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most places.

 March

-If you visit Ban Rak Thai during March, you are likely to notice that it is sizzling.
+If you visit Ban Rak Thai during March, you may see that it is sweltering.
 Temperatures tend to hover around the high 90s F (mid 30s C) during the day, while at night they can dip into the low 60s F (high 10s C).

 What to wear/what to pack: